What are the limits on Commercial Bank Lending?: Credit Bubbles Revisited

-The debt money imbalance created by the widespread, and global, sale of Asset Backed securities may be unique to this particular crisis.
-Precise details are hard to obtain, but the Bank of International Securities provides national aggregates that may be useful.
-Figure \ref{fig_bis_12a} shows the world wide total of outstanding securitized debt (approximately \$25 trillion US dollars) for the period for which statistics are available, and also the level of increase for the five largest securitizing economies\footnote{Source: \url{http://www.bis.org/statistics/secstats.htm}}.
-A complication of this data is that it includes Pfandbriefe issues within the central European economies, in particular Germany\footnote{Confirmed in correspondence with the BIS.} Pfandbriefe are securitized loans which retain their reserve requirement, and consequently should not create the problem described in this paper.
-Within the Euro zone there also appear to have been considerable variations in the regulations of lending and loan sales, and this is presumably creating some degree of internal stress within the euro based economies.
+The debt to money imbalance created by the widespread, and global, sale of Asset Backed securities may be unique to this particular crisis.
+Precise details are hard to obtain, but the Bank of International Securities provides national aggregates that suggest the world wide total of outstanding securitized debt to be approximately \$25 trillion US dollars for the period for which statistics are available.
+Within the Euro zone there also appear to have been considerable variations in the local regulation of lending and loan sales, and this is presumably creating some degree of internal stress within the euro based economies, although a much larger issue there is the different deposit expansion rates within their individual banking systems\footnote{OECD data for 1999-2009 indicates a range of expansions between 1.3 and 3.0 within the Eurozone's constituent banking systems.
+(Eurozone OECD Bank Profitability Statistics, Income Statement and Balance Sheet (Source: OECD.StatsExtracts))}.

-Although Asset Backed Security issuance dropped considerably in 2008, as the resale markets were temporarily frozen, current stated policy in several countries, including the United Kingdom, is to encourage further securitisation to assist the recovery of the banking sector.
+Although asset backed security issuance dropped considerably in 2008, as the resale markets were temporarily frozen, current stated policy in several countries, including the USA and the United Kingdom, is to encourage further securitization to assist the recovery of the banking sector.
 Unfortunately this appears to be succeeding.